 COOKIES IN A PAN

 Cookies are my favorite snack with warm milk before I go to bed.
 I did my very first cookies in a pan when my niece requested for a cookie in the middle of the night.
 We have no oven or even a toaster in the house but to prevent my niece from throwing her tantrums, I knew I needed to find a way to produce cookies.
 I looked up on the internet and saw this video on baking cookies in a pan.
 I have doubted this process at first since I knew that cookies need to be heated both at the top and bottom at the same time.
 But after successfully using the pan to bake my niece’s cookies, I realized cookies aren’t really that complicated to cook.
 I continuously bake my cookies using this process and it had produced the same great quality but without expensive equipment.
+There are no bake chocolate cookies recipes.

 HOW TO BAKE NON-OVEN COOKIES